samelstob/notes/management-notes/rothman/behind-closed-doors.md

   burnt-out people.
 Burnout occurs when there is too much to do, not enough time to do it, and the person attempts to do all the work anyway.

-    - Working at asustainable pace of 40 hours a week isn't molly-coddling.
+    - Working at a sustainable pace of 40 hours a week isn't molly-coddling.
       It's a smart business decision, and it's your job to make it happen.

     - Planning for a month works only if I don't have to take changes every couple of days.

-    - Priorizing features within a project or release is a business decision, not a technical decision.
+    - Prioritizing features within a project or release is a business decision, not a technical decision.

 * Recognize Messy Problems: Problems That Are Bigger Than One Manager Can Fix